-RPA for recreational use may include but are not limited to: model aircraft, remote controlled aeroplanes and helicopters, blimps, rockets, kites, pyrotechnics and drones. need this licence if you intend to fly a very small (<2kg) RPA.
-If you provide notification to the Civil Aviation Safety Authority (CASA) at least five days before the first commercial need this licence if you are a private landowner and intend to carry out commercial-like operations on your own land with a small (2-25kg) RPA provided that you follow the standard operating conditions and none of the parties

-Please consult the Contact Officer for more information.
+used for recreational or sporting purposes may include model aircraft, remote controlled aeroplanes and helicopters, rockets, kites and some drones.
+You will not need this licence if you intend to operate a very small RPA weighing Civil Aviation Safety Authority (CASA) at least five days before the first You may not need this licence if you are a private landowner and intend to carryout commercial-like operations on your land with a small RPA weighing less You must comply with the standard operating conditions regardless of the Please consult the Contact Officer for more information.